CodingCult/sea-island/STORY.md

 andré's a weird character. he wears a turtle hat and kinda whispers to them (weird cursive font). he's also crazy and has magic stuff.

-he gives her a higher jump magic spell, she takes it and now she can jump higher.

-"oh! and do you have any flies?"
+"...got any flies?"
-"nevermind then... call me when you do!"
+"nevermind then... call me when you do! ..or if you need help with anything...."

 celia continues following wynn

+(flies start appearing here)

 --- 3 levels ---

+### ROCKSLIDE

 until there's a rockslide over the tunnel wynn takes and they're trapped on opposite sides of it. celia needs to find her way around the tunnel (over), but she can't jump high enough.

-"maybe andré can help with this..." she calls him
+"maybe that andré guy can help with this..." she calls him

-"hey-"
+"hey, i was wonde-"
 "on my way!!!"

 (he arrives)